Hala-654/space-out/Client/proposal.md

 ### APIs

-- No external APIs will be used for the first and second sprints.
+- No external APIs will be used for this project.
 Data will be sourced from the Canadian Space Agency's open-source library and other internal resources.

 ### Sitemap

 - Home Page: Navigation to other pages, hero images, and cards to showcase missions
-- Collboration page: Details of Canada’s collaborations with NASA and other space agencies, with links to specific mission pages.
-- Card page: Displays information about each mission, including mission title, dates, participating agencies, astronauts involved, and mission outcomes.
+- Mission Page: Displays information about each mission, including mission title, launch date, astronauts involved, and mission patch.

-### Mockups

-Provide visuals of your app's screens.
-You can use pictures of hand-drawn sketches, or wireframing tools like Figma.

-### Data

-Describe your data and the relationships between the data points.
-You can show this visually using diagrams, or write it out.
+- Astronaut Page: Display list of canadian astronauts, their information, and their missions' patch.

 ### Endpoints